Huber-group-EMBL/CSAMA_website/content/registration.md

 Cancellation fees are dependent on the notice given:

 If cancellation occurs less than 14 days prior to the start of the event, the cancellation fee is 100% of the registration fee.
 If cancellation occurs between 14 days and 1 month prior to the start of the event, the cancellation fee is 50% of the registration fee.
 Earlier than 1 month, a cancellation fee of EUR 70 will be charged.
 If payment has been made by the payment deadline of the event and a visa is not awarded in time to travel to the event, the full registration fee will be reimbursed.
-Evidence about the visa application will be requested All applicable refunds will be issued following the close of the event.
+Evidence about the visa application will be requested.
+All applicable refunds will be issued following the close of the event.
 A refund will be returned via bank transfer.
-If the CSAMA course is cancelled, VOICES is not responsible for any airfare, hotel, or other costs incurred by participants.

 Speakers and programme agenda are subject to change.